Risk Management Plan

 5. Risk Tolerance

-Once your team calculates the estimated cost for each risk, you can assign a strategy for managing that risk.
+Once your risk management team members calculate the estimated cost for each risk, you can assign a strategy for managing that risk.
+Here are five strategies for managing risk:

-- Prevent or avoid: these are usually more serious risks that you want to prevent from happening as much as possible.
+These are usually more serious risks that you want to prevent from happening as much as possible.

-- Transfer: move the risk from one place to another or avoid responsibility for it.
+Move the risk from one place to another or avoid responsibility for it.

-- Finance: this is where insurance placement falls.
+This is where insurance placement falls.
 Some risks are better insured.

 Each of these strategies has its advantages and disadvantages.
 That’s why evaluating each risk and understanding the best strategy to manage it can help when creating your risk management plan.